Last Updated on May 20, 2022 by Helen E. White

 Not everything is Birmingham’s monuments, squares, markets, tours and museums.
 Here you can also visit a restaurant where a gastronomic recipe known as balti was invented.
 This food is from Pakistan and it is spicy.
 The meat preparation process is very particular and curry is added at the end, giving different levels of heat when tasting it.

-This restaurant is located on Ladypool Road and its hours are from lunchtime, closing at midnight.
+This restaurant is located on Ladypool Road and its hours are from lunchtime, to closing at midnight.

 2. Jewelry Quarter